Here's What You Need to Know About Paint Primers and Sealers for Your Next Project

 - Ferrous metals: Wire-brush any rust, rinse, let dry, and apply two coats of a latex or oil-base rust-inhibitive primer.

 Most interior primers are designed for specific applications and come in both latex and oil-base formulations.
-You may prefer latex products because the reduced odors are an advantage when working indoors.
+You might prefer latex products because the reduced odors are an advantage when working indoors.

-- Drywall primers: While these products are called primers, they actually serve as pigmented sealers over drywall to give the topcoat of paint a smooth surface to adhere to.
+- Drywall primers: Latex primers are best for unfinished drywall.
+While these products are called primers, they actually serve as pigmented sealers over drywall to give the topcoat of paint a smooth surface to adhere to.
 This results in a uniform appearance.
 They also enhance the hiding ability of the finish coat by providing additional tinting in the undercoat.

 - Stain-blocking primers: These primers stop bleed-through of such stain-producing agents as dirt, ink, crayon marks, smoke residue, grease, mildew, and water stains.
 Both latex and oil-base products are available, but oil-base products are more effective for blocking water stains.
 Shellac-base stain-blocking primers are heavily tinted to keep mildew from bleeding through the paint.
 Always wash mildewed areas thoroughly with a mild bleach solution, allowing the solution to remain on the surface for 20 minutes.
 Let the area dry before priming it.